Waischbrot/pokerino-backend/README.md

 > PokerGame game = new PokerGame(table);
 > ```

-PokerGame implements the [Joinable](src/main/java/org/pokerino/backend/domain/game/Joinable.java) interface, which allows user management.
+PokerGame implements the [Joinable](src/main/java/org/pokerino/backend/domain/game/Joinable.java) interface, which adds basic user management.

 > How to use:
 > ```Java